dovetail-genomics/AssemblyLink/docs/source/before_you_begin.rst

 * **fastq files** R1 and R2, either fastq or fastq.gz are acceptable
 * **reference in a fasta file format**, e.g. hg38

-If you don't already have your own input files or want to run a test on a small data set, you can download sample fastq files from the :ref:`TopoLink Data Sets section<DATASETS>`.
+If you don't already have your own input files or want to run a test on a small data set, you can download sample fastq files from the :ref:`AssemblyLink Data Sets section<DATASETS>`.
 The 2M data set is suitable for a quick testing of the instruction in this tutorial.

 .. code-block:: console